 7. Which language is easier?

 In Glastonbury Public Schools, the study of a Romance Language such as Spanish in grades 1-12 or French in grades 6-12 helps students build a strong foundation for language learning.
-A second or third foreign language comes more easily as a result of studying the first foreign language.
+A second or third world language comes more easily as a result of studying the first world language.
 Language layering optimizes a student’s potential for performance in other scholastic areas.

 8. Is it better to take two years of one language and then switch to another?